vainiusd/marp-cheatslides/cheatslides.md

 }
 </style>

-Style of this slide is changed with spot directives.
+Style of this slide is changed with spot directives and some CSS.
 ```html
 <!--
 _backgroundColor: black